CedrickArmel/python-template/README.md

 ## Purpose & Philosophy

-This repository holds the template for building python projects with a consistent set of standards across all okp4 python projects.
-We are convinced that the quality of the code depends on clear and consistent coding conventions, with an automated enforcement (CI).
+This repository holds a template for building python projects with a consistent set of standards.

-This way, the template promotes:
+This template promotes :

 - the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), [semantic versionning](https://semver.org/) and [semantic releasing](https://github.com/cycjimmy/semantic-release-action) which automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the artifacts (project tarball, docker images, etc.)
 - a uniform way for managing the project lifecycle (dependencies management, building, testing)